What is Google Cloud Composer?

 Cloud Composer has a number of benefits, not limited to its open source underpinnings, pure Python implementation, and heavy usage in the data industry.
 Nonetheless, there are inherent drawbacks with open source tooling, and Airflow in particular.

-Your data team may have a solid use case for doing a some orchestrating/scheduling with Cloud Composer, especially if you're already using Google's cloud offerings.
+Your data team may have a solid use case for doing some orchestrating/scheduling with Cloud Composer, especially if you're already using Google's cloud offerings.
 But most organizations will also need a robust, full-featured ETL platform for many of it's data pipeline needs, for reasons including the capability to easily pull data from a much greater number of business applications, the ability to better forecast costs, and to address other issues covered earlier in this article.

 What is a Cloud Composer environment?